WinterAxis/ESV-MD-Bible/The_Bible_esv/9_1_Samuel/1_Sam_6.md

 Then the men of Beth-shemesh said, "Who is able to stand before the LORD, this holy God?
 And to whom shall he go up away from us?"

 ###### 21
 So they sent messengers to the inhabitants of Kiriath-jearim, saying, "The Philistines have returned the ark of the LORD.
-Come down and take it up to you." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Come down and take it up to you."

 ***